 2. Eat light.
 This basically translates to eating more fresh fruits and vegetables, especially seasonal ones.
 These take up less energy to digest, and energise the body to be able to adapt to change.
-If you are vary of eating raw during this season, your vegetables could be steamed or lightly cooked, made into broths and nourishing soups as well!
-No matter which form you choose to have them, they will benefit your immune system.
+If you are wary of eating raw during this season, your vegetables could be steamed or lightly cooked, made into broths and nourishing soups as well!
+No matter which form you choose to have them in, they will benefit your immune system.

 3. Cleanse the system.
 Our body uses the maximum energy to digest food, and if we give it a break from that by fasting, we can actually free up that energy for many other useful functions.

 One can look at intermittent fasting or a day long dry/water fasting, ending the day with a light meal.

 4. Consume anti bacterial foods.
 Some really common anti bacterials that already exist in our diet are ginger, turmeric, onion and garlic.
 Add these in generous quantities.
 A great immunity booster shot that you can have each morning is drinking a shot of Ginger -Turmeric Tea.
 Boil turmeric powder and fresh ginger in water, add jaggery syrup to it and your shot is ready.

 5. Be active.
 I know this might sound contrary to point one, but it is not.
 Let me explain.
 Physical activity is a need of the human body.
 It improves circulations, helps build immunity, balances our hormones and benefits in too many ways which we cannot even fathom.
 We can slow down (in terms of the number of activities or how much we are packing it in through the day, maybe end our day earlier) but still be active by moving around during the day, and continuing whatever fitness regimen we are following.